StevenCopeland/jedit-white-syntax/README.md

 - [ ] Change selection
 - [ ] Change gutter
 - [ ] Change screen shots
+- [ ] Change some of the syntax highlighting

 ## CONTRIBUTE(ideas):
 - Open an issue